shanalily/tag-label-sync/spec.md

     - `syncDirection`: Direction of synchronization.
 Default is `arm-to-node`.
 Other options are `two-way` and `node-to-arm`.
     - `interval`: Configurable interval for synchronization.
     - `labelPrefix`: The node label prefix, with a default of `azure.tags`.
 An empty prefix will be permitted.
     - `resourceGroupFilter`: The controller can be limited to run on only nodes within a resource group filter (i.e. nodes that exist in RG1, RG2, RG3).
+Default is `none` for no filter.
+Otherwise, use name of resource group.
     - `conflictPolicy`: The policy for conflicting tag/label values.
 ARM tags or node labels can be given priority.
 ARM tags have priority by default (`arm-precedence`).
 Another option is to not update tags and raise Kubernetes event (`ignore`) and `node-precedence`.

 - Finished project will have sample YAML files for deployment, the options configmap, and managed identity will be provided with instructions on what to edit before applying to a cluster.